-Home insurance during exchange of contracts – what you need to know
+Buildings insurance between exchange and completion – what you need to know…

 You could be forgiven for having lapses in concentration when in the midst of the complex, stressful and generally laborious process of home-buying, as there’s so much to do and so much to remember.
 And then there’s the innate timing of everything.
 And the waiting.
 And waiting.
 And waiting.
 You really need the patience of a saint when you’re buying your first home or moving to another one, as the strain will soon begin to show otherwise.